gabosmendez/gabosmendez/README.md

 ### Hello there.
-- 🔭 Engenheiro de Minas.
-Experiência em projetos de mineração a céu aberto, CAD e GIS;
+- 🔭 Engenheiro de Minas
-- 👨‍💻 Cursando Desenvolvimento Web (2022/2).